-- Demolition of acquired buildings.
+- Demolition of one residential property

-- Construction of TBM retrieval shaft.
+- Construction of the TBM retrieval shaft

-- Track works and the installation of signalling and communications systems.
+- Track works and the installation of signalling and communications systems

 In addition to the temporary closure of Childers Street, the construction of the western tunnel entrance is expected to impact traffic and car parking on Tennyson and Altona streets during different stages of works.